The Doctrinal Heading for this section of questions (Q7-8) is The Decrees, or the Eternal Purpose of God. (see Harmony Index)

 May the Lord grant his Church a deeper appreciation for his infinite wisdom and providence, and provide us with obedient hearts as we continue our mediations in the Confessions of the Church.

-Illustration by John Whitecross – #7 – ”It was a special providence of God,’ says Samuel Clarke, ‘that the same day that Pelagius, the heretic, was born in Britain, St Augustine, the great confuter of the heresy, was born in Africa.
+Illustration by John Whitecross – #7 of 10 – ”It was a special providence of God,’ says Samuel Clarke, ‘that the same day that Pelagius, the heretic, was born in Britain, St Augustine, the great confuter of the heresy, was born in Africa.
 Divine Providence so disposed it, that the poison and the antidote should come into the world together.”

 John Whitecross – 1828